wazuh/wazuh-documentation/source/learning-wazuh/virus-total.rst

 Food for thought
 ----------------

+1. You could get this lab to work with windows-agent, too.
+Mostly you would just need to change config file references from ``/vt-test`` to ``c:/vt-test``, and for the ``agent.conf`` file, make sure to edit ``/var/ossec/etc/shared/windows/agent.conf`` instead of the one for the linux agent group.

-Consider how you might use a custom active response to integrate with the API of your edge firewall such that local hosts would be quarantined from reaching the Internet if they have a specifically defined VirusTotal malware match event.
+2. Consider how you might use a custom active response to integrate with the API of your edge firewall such that local hosts would be quarantined from reaching the Internet if they have a specifically defined VirusTotal malware match event.